PeterBear0909/nasal_ELVC/index.md

 ![Spectro](figure/SpeechSpectro.png)
 * Fig. 2.
 Mel-spectrograms of NL, CEL, and NEL speech, sNEL speech synthesized using Mel-spectrogram and WavLM features, and converted speech of VTN-VC and ETN-VC (both with Mel-spectrogram).

-## Objective evaluation
+## Objective Evaluation

 Intelligibility related:
-* MCD: Mel-cepstrum distortion
+* MCD: Mel-cepstrum distortion ↓
-* CER: character error rate of Whisper ASR
+* CER: character error rate of Whisper ASR ↓
-* SER: syllable error rate of ASR system
+* SER: syllable error rate of ASR system ↓

 F0 (Pitch) related:
-* F0 RMSE: F0 root mean square error
+* F0 RMSE: F0 root mean square error ↑
-* F0 CORR: F0 correlation coefficients
+* F0 CORR: F0 correlation coefficients ↓

 Duration related:
-* DDUR: average absolute duration difference between the converted and target utterances
+* DDUR: average absolute duration difference between the converted and target utterances ↓

+## Subjective Evaluation
+Intelligibility related:
+* A/B Test
+* MOSA-Net+ ↑

+Speech Quality related:
+* UTMOS ↑
+* UTMOSv2 ↑
+* MOSA-Net+ ↑

+Semantic Consistency related:
+* SpeechBertScore ↑

 ## Experimental Results
 The CER and SER for NEL speech are 90.8% and 89.5%, respectively.
 The CER and SER of the zero-shot VC-processed NEL speech of the pretrained Seed-VC model are 92.3% and 84.8%, respectively.